tekyjd/Record-Suspension-Application-Eligibility/README.md

             // 3.
 Fallback if Conviction Date is UNKNOWN (Conviction Date is 'I'm not sure' or empty) else if (isConvictionDateUnknown) {

-                // A. Check for known ineligibility (Sch 1 is Yes) - MODIFIED LOGIC if (schedule1Offence === "Yes" && !isSchedule1Unknown) {
+                // A. Check for known ineligibility (Sch 1 is Yes) if (schedule1Offence === "Yes" && !isSchedule1Unknown) {

-                    // --- APPLYING USER'S NEW RULE HERE: Sch 1 = Yes AND Conviction Date is Unknown -> UNCLEAR ---
                     essentialUnknowns = [];
                     essentialUnknowns.push("Conviction Date");
                     if (isCompletionDateUnknown) essentialUnknowns.push("Sentence Completion Date");
                     if (isProsecutionTypeUnknown) essentialUnknowns.push("Prosecution type");
-                    if (isTwoYearImprisonmentUnknown) essentialUnknowns.push("Have you had 3 or more convictions resulting in imprisonment of 2 years or more each?");
+                    // Only add the 3+ convictions question as an unknown if the user saw it (i.e., if Conviction Date was NOT 'I'm not sure' before) if (threePlusTwoYearImprisonment === "I'm not sure") essentialUnknowns.push("Have you had 3 or more convictions resulting in imprisonment of 2 years or more each?");

                     return {
                         status: "unclear",